Willis Tower basement floods, knocking out power to entire building; Lower Wacker Drive closed

+CHICAGO — Heavy rains caused widespread flooding across the Chicago area, including the basement of the Willis Tower and Lower Wacker Drive.

-CHICAGO — ComEd crews are downtown Monday morning, working underground to address power outages created by flooding over the weekend.
+ComEd crews were downtown Monday, working underground to address power outages created by flooding over the weekend.

+Efforts remain underway to restore electrical service to Willis Tower.
+The outage is caused by flooding from the Chicago River along Lower Wacker Drive, that knocked out a ComEd substation.

-Flooding from the Chicago River has also affected the ComEd substation at the Willis Tower.
+Efforts by the city have stopped the waters from rising in Lower Wacker.
+The city has begun a pumping process to lower the water levels so ComEd crews can get into the substation under the Willis Tower.

-ComEd is working with the city and Willis Tower officials to assess the situation.
-The high-rise is the only building that is impacted.

 This is a developing story.
 Check back for details.